 5. Way Huge Smalls Blue Hippo Analog Chorus Pedal (WM61)

-This chorus pedal is a mini version of its doppelganger, and it comes with sweet tones and features.
+This chorus pedal is a mini version of its counterpart, and it comes with sweet tones and features.
 Even though this chorus pedal might not be a typical mini pedal, it is compact enough to fit the palm.
 Its less boxy design makes it pedalboard friendly than other bulky chorus pedals on the market.

 In terms of design, the smalls blue hippo chorus pedal comes with depth and speed controls, while its chorus and vibe switch makes way for toggling between both settings.
-Thanks to its circuit, the Way Huge Smalls Blue Hippo produces gooier and thicker sounds with minimal shimmer, and guitarists will also enjoy the clean sounds this pedal produces.

 Specifications